gone-still/stackoverflowAnswers/pageDetection/README.md

 # pageDetection
-Script that recognizes the four corners of a page under un-even brightness.
+Script that recognizes the four corners of a page under uneven brightness.
 Answer for: https://stackoverflow.com/questions/67644977/recognizing-corners-page-with-opencv-partialy-fails/67645614

 |        Input Image        |Output Image             |